 - Encourage pre-mining recovery of coal mine gas

-According to the UN report, effectively implementing all of the 25 measures would result in a 20% reduction in carbon dioxide and a 45% reduction in methane emissions, reducing premature mortality in the region by one third, and helping avoid about 2 million premature deaths from indoor air pollution.
+According to the UN report, effectively implementing all 25 measures would result in a 20% reduction in carbon dioxide and a 45% reduction in methane emissions, reducing premature mortality in the region by one-third and helping avoid about 2 million premature deaths from indoor air pollution.